mcdougallab/matlabneuroninterface/README.md

     - to build the library interface (neuron/neuronInterface.dll)
     - **this script needs to be run only once to generate the library interface**, it only needs to be re-run if the interface changes (for example when using a newer Neuron version)
+    - please note: you need administrator rights to run build_interface (i.e. you need to run MATLAB as administrator)

 ### Example scripts